noheton/shepard/README.md

 ## Update

+Always check [recently merged Merge Requests](https://gitlab.com/dlr-shepard/deployment/-/merge_requests?scope=all&state=merged&label_name[]=Breaking%20Change) with the `Breaking Change` label before updating the system, as some changes may require manual intervention.

-Database upgrades may require manual intervention.
+Database upgrades may also require manual intervention.
 What exactly needs to be adjusted can be found in the respective changelogs.
 The shepard backend can handle a relatively wide range of database versions.
 Therefore, it is possible to sit out database upgrades for some time and still update shepard.
-This repository will always use the latest versions of the databases in use which have been successfully tested to work with shepard.
+This repository will always use a recent version of the respective databases that have been successfully tested to work with shepard.

-Be careful when you notice that versions of databases have changed and check the respective changelogs whether manual intervention is required or not.
+The upgrade process consists of shutting down the docker containers, updating the git repository, and restarting the docker containers again.

 ```bash
 docker-compose down